LeviSchuck/levischuck.com/posts/2013-11-13-first-testing-and-fpcomplete.markdown

 report) on his open source project, to help the
 IDE become a better product.*

+### Getting it to even compile

+Since [Tasty][] is not in stackage, but it is in Hackage, I tried to get use the experimental package feature in the settings.

+Tried...

+    Hackage: tasty
+    Hackage: tasty-hunit
+    Hackage: tasty-quickcheck

+It complained about not finding `Test.Tasty.QuickCheck`.
+This didn't make much sense.
+I changed the last line to a manual git checkout and it seemed to function, though it slowed down setup time.

+    Git: https://github.com/feuerbach/tasty 791cbefbf8ca531b3b27cb07809a04581d38e1c9
+  quickcheck

+Then I was finally able to use it.
+I hope that the creator is willing to contribute to gettting into stackage and maintaining it.

+### Execution target

 Then came some immense frustration.
 How do I get the project to recognize the test as an executable target?